Retail investors are being set up.

 Probably not – and there’s a reason for the end of this coverage.

-The situation took a major dive.
+Around that time, the situation took a major dive.
 We were losing a maybe 100, 200 companies a year on the steady decline, but between 2018 and 2019, we lost about 900.
-The news was so bad we didn’t even want to tell the World Bank.
+The news was so bad, America didn’t even want to formally tell the World Bank.

 The financial media didn’t bother to cover it because they’re funded to push a narrative onto the masses.
 It’s why they exist – it’s who pays the bills.
 It’s why we need to pick a media source and collectively pay their bills, or all we’ll get is the “news” someone else paid for us to get.